-We also support the call on the few remaining non-States Parties to accede to the Convention and come under its scrutiny, verification and compliance to accelerate the pace towards the realisation of a world free of chemical weapons.
+We also support the call on the few remaining States not Party to accede to the Convention and come under its scrutiny, verification, and compliance, to accelerate the pace towards the realisation of a world free of chemical weapons.

-It has always been the position of Ghana that consensus decisions should at all times be adopted on matters considered fundamental and essential for the efficient functioning of the organization and the preservation of the integrity of the Convention.
-Ghana would have wished that the Executive Council did not have to split over the adoption of the draft Programme and Budget of the OPCW for 2022-2023, which have been presented before this Conference.
-My delegation believes that States Parties have a responsibility to adopt the Programme and Budget to enable the OPCW carry out its crucial functions as effectively as possible.
-Accordingly, Ghana supports the adoption of the Programme and Budget of OPCW at this Conference.
+It has always been the position of Ghana that consensus decisions should at all times be adopted on matters considered fundamental and essential for the efficient functioning of the Organisation and the preservation of the integrity of the Convention.
+Ghana would have wished that the Executive Council did not have to split over the adoption of the Draft Programme and Budget of the OPCW for 2022-2023, which has been presented before this Conference.
+My delegation believes that States Parties have a responsibility to adopt the Programme and Budget to enable the OPCW to carry out its crucial functions as effectively as possible.
+Accordingly, Ghana supports the adoption of the Programme and Budget of the OPCW at this Conference.